wqking/cpp-header-checker/readme.md

 5. If B includes A, and a file includes both A and B, and the file uses features in A directly.
 Though A will be reported as redundant, you'd better keep A in the file because the file uses it.
 Though it doesn't harm to remove A from the includes.
 This point is my personal opinion.

 ## Final words
-Please use this tool as an auxiliary, not an ultimate tool.
+Please use this tool as an auxiliary, not a sophisticated tool.
 You need to check the result carefully and decide how to modify the source files.
 Though the tool won't modify any source files, you'd better backup or commit your files before running the tool.
 I've used this tool in my [eventpp library](https://github.com/wqking/eventpp) and fixed several header related problems.